VALLEY TROUBADOURS HANDBOOK 2023 - 2024

 Two concert semesters are scheduled, and each semester requires separate registration and payment.
 First concert semester is September through the Christmas Concerts in December.
 The second concert semester begins in January through the Spring Concerts in May.
 There may be a few additional performance opportunities during the year.
 Members are expected to make a commitment for the entire semester.
 A full refund will be given up to 2 weeks before the semester starts.
 After that, partial refunds may be given.
 Auditioned ensembles will have additional rehearsal/performance expectations for families to calendar.

 Cell phones: Cell phones need to be off or on silent mode and put away during practices, rehearsals, and performances.
 The only exception is when used as a tuner in band/strings classes.

 Parents have the regular responsibility of getting their student(s) to and from rehearsal each week, on time, at least 10 minutes before their start time.
 Please make sure they are prepared and adhere to the dress code included in this handbook.
 Dress codes for rehearsals and for concerts are listed in detail.
 We ask all parents to review the Dress Codes with their students a couple weeks before each concert or performance.
 At the same time, check the fit and readiness of the items they will need to wear for performances.

 Lastly, parents should carefully review the sections titled “Rules of Conduct and Building Rules,” and “Attendance” with their students so all are aware of what is expected.

 WHERE SHOULD YOU PARK?

-PLEASE OBSERVE ALL CITY PARKING RULES (and especially the law regarding a clearance of at least 4 FEET from the edge of any driveway).
+We do have a parking lot for Belfry, which we are planning on expanding to accommodate more vehicles.
+If parking on the street, PLEASE OBSERVE ALL CITY PARKING RULES (and especially the law regarding a clearance of at least 4 FEET from the edge of any driveway).
 The Appleton Police Department will issue tickets to those parked illegally.